 Based on the Group's own internal research, the Group is one of the largest developers and operators of shopping malls and hypermarkets in the MENA region.
 Founded in Dubai in 1992 to bring the first regional shopping mall to the Middle East, the Group's activities have since grown to include hotel development and the provision of synergistic leisure and entertainment products and services.
-As at 31 December 2021, the Group had operations in 16 countries predominantly in the MENA region.
+As at 31 December 2022, the Group had operations in 16 countries predominantly in the MENA region.

 Prior to 1 January 2021, the Group's operations were carried out by three complementary operating companies, Majid Al Futtaim Properties, Majid Al Futtaim Retail and Majid Al Futtaim Ventures, in each of which Majid Al Futtaim Holding held a 99 per cent. ownership interest.
-With effect from 1 January 2021, Majid Al Futtaim Ventures was restructured and its operations were segregated under two operational entities - Majid Al Futtaim LEC and Majid Al Futtaim Lifestyle.
-Majid Al Futtaim Lifestyle has been established as a separate legal entity whilst it remains unclear when Majid Al Futtaim LEC will be established as a separate legal entity.
-Majid Al Futtaim Holding holds a 99 per cent. ownership interest in Majid Al Futtaim Lifestyle and will be expected to hold a 99 per cent. ownership interest in Majid Al Futtaim LEC once it is established (in each case, with the remaining 1 per cent. ownership interest held by another wholly-owned Group entity).
+With effect from 1 January 2021, Majid Al Futtaim Ventures was restructured and its operations were segregated under two operational entities - Majid Al Futtaim Entertainment (formerly Majid Al Futtaim LEC) and Majid Al Futtaim Lifestyle.
+Majid Al Futtaim Lifestyle has been established as a separate legal entity and the Group intends to rename Majid Al Futtaim Ventures as Majid Al Futtaim Entertainment LLC, and for Majid Al Futtaim Entertainment operations to remain under that entity.
+Majid Al Futtaim Holding holds a 99 per cent. ownership interest in Majid Al Futtaim Lifestyle, with the remaining 1 per cent. ownership interest held by another wholly-owned Group entity).

 Majid Al Futtaim Properties develops and manages shopping malls, which is the Group's core business.
-As at 31 December 2021, Majid Al Futtaim Properties owned and operated 29 shopping malls in Bahrain, Egypt, Lebanon and Saudi Arabia and had an additional 1 developments and 1 re-development at various stages of planning, design or construction.
-The new projects, including new malls in Oman, Saudi Arabia and the UAE, represent an additional 321,000 square metres of gross leasable area ("GLA").
+As at 31 December 2022, Majid Al Futtaim Properties owned and operated 29 shopping malls in the UAE, Oman, Lebanon, Egypt and Bahrain.
 Majid Al Futtaim Properties also develops hotels adjacent to or in close proximity to shopping mall destinations and, on a selective basis, undertakes mixed-use developments, in each case where this adds value to its core mall development business.
-As at 31 December 2021, Majid Al Futtaim Properties owned 13 hotels, of which 11 were located in the UAE and two were located in Bahrain.
-Majid Al Futtaim Properties operates through its six business units: the Shopping Malls Business Unit ("SMBU"), the Shopping Malls Development Business Unit ("SMDBU"), the Hotels Business Unit, the Communities Business Unit, the Project Management Center of Excellent unit and the Corporate unit.
-For the year ended 31 December 2021, Majid Al Futtaim Properties' revenue increased by 26.3 per cent. to AED 4,406 million compared to AED 3,489 million for the year ended 31 December 2020 whereas its EBITDA increased by 11.1 per cent. to AED 2,603 million compared to AED 2,342 million for the year ended 31 December 2020.
+As at 31 December 2022, Majid Al Futtaim Properties owned 13 hotels, of which 11 were located in the UAE and two were located in Bahrain.
+Majid Al Futtaim Properties operates through its six business units: the Shopping Malls Business Unit ("SMBU"), the Shopping Malls Development Business Unit ("SMDBU"), the Hotels Business Unit ("HOBU"), the Communities Business Unit ("COBU"), the Centre of Excellence unit and the Corporate unit.
+For the year ended 31 December 2022, Majid Al Futtaim Properties' revenue increased by 40.6 per cent. to AED 6,197 million compared to AED 4,406 million for the year ended 31 December 2021, whereas its Adjusted EBITDA increased by 15.7 per cent. to AED 3,011 million compared to AED 2,603 million for the year ended 31 December 2021.